Emily Wilson Walker: Later life and legacy

 Emily Wilson remarried in 1974 to Albert Tupper Walker, whom she had dated as a teenager.
 Wilson continued as Dr. Wilson professionally through her retirement in 1982.
 Albert Walker died in 1988.
-Emily Wilson Walker continued to live at Obligation Farm until 2005, when she moved to Genesis Elder Care Spa Creek Center in Annapolis.
-Walker died there on 10 July 2007 of cardiac arrhythmia.
+Emily Wilson Walker lived at Obligation Farm until 2005 when she moved to Genesis Elder Care Spa Creek Center in Annapolis.
+Walker died there on July 10, 2007, of cardiac arrhythmia.
 She was 103.

 Walker is the subject of a 1996 biography called Doc: The Life of Emily Hammond Wilson, by Therese Magnotti, former president of the Shady Side Rural Heritage Society.

 In 2008, Walker was posthumously inducted into the Maryland Women's Hall of Fame.